ibm-cloud-docs/activity-tracker/ibm-internal-only/kube.md

 These instructions require:

-- Familiarity with Kubernetes
+* Familiarity with Kubernetes
-- A Kubernetes cluster for your service, in IBM Cloud (Armada).
+* A Kubernetes cluster for your service, in IBM Cloud (Armada).
 These instructions will not work on a free trial account.
-- An admin role for your cluster.
+* An admin role for your cluster.
 Be sure to get the admin cluster-config for running kubectl: `bx cs cluster-config CLUSTER_NAME --admin`

 These instructions involve creating several local files which `kubectl` uses to update your cluster.
 If you want copies of the files that are already created, clone [this repo](https://github.ibm.com/activity-tracker/helloATv2).

-### 2a.
-Encode AT account info
+### 2a: Encode AT account info
+{: #step2a}

 Copy the following line into a text editor, creating a file called `encodedServices.sh`:

 ```
 echo '{"services":[{"service_name":"YOUR_SERVICE_NAME","auth_token_value":"YOUR_SERVICE_TOKEN","project_id": "YOUR_SERVICE_SPACE_ID"}]}' | base64
 ```
+{: codeblock}

 Replace the following values in this line:

 1. Replace `YOUR_SERVICE_NAME` and `YOUR_SERVICE_SPACE_ID` with the information you registered to AT.